Here are the latest notices of current happenings around

 Check it out here --- The Gallery.

-Coordinator for the TCA Monthly Library Show
+Coordinator of the Tewksbury Library Monthly Art Show

 The Haverhill Art Market is looking for artists to show at their